 Duvets and pillows are often the most neglected items of bedding when it comes to washing.
 People regularly wash bed linen but tend to either forget about the duvets inside or consider this as a big chore – not even during the annual spring clean.
 And who wants to lug a big duvet to the launderette or dry cleaners?

 However, it’s perhaps easier than you think to wash bedding (if you choose the new highly washable products on the market)!
 Here is The Fine Bedding Company’s definitive guide to how, why and when to wash bedding.

-We recommend consumers wash their duvets every few months (particularly for allergy sufferers) – or at least twice a year.
+We recommend a duvet and pillow wash every few months (particularly for allergy sufferers) – or at least twice a year.

 While our pyjamas and bed sheets are the first line of defence, stuff builds up in duvets over time.